qinjie/ElderlyTrack-Android/README.md

 2. Flash screen upon starting of app
 3. About app and About us screen

+## App Release

+App is signed by android_npsoeapps.keystore

 ## Key 3rd Party Libraries

 1. AltBeacon library `org.altbeacon:android-beacon-library`